v923z/micropython-ulab/README.md

 ```
 ### RP2-based Port

-Building micropython with ulab currently requires the `continous-integration` branch of [this fork of micropython](https://github.com/pimoroni/micropython/tree/continuous-integration) and the `patch-cmake-user-c-module-support` branch of [this fork of ulab](https://github.com/pimoroni/micropython-ulab/tree/patch-cmake-user-c-module-support).
+Building micropython with ulab currently requires the Pimoroni's [micropython fork](https://github.com/pimoroni/micropython/tree/continuous-integration) and the `patch-cmake-user-c-module-support` branch of the [ulab fork](https://github.com/pimoroni/micropython-ulab/tree/patch-cmake-user-c-module-support).

-Once the pull requests for these forks are resolved you should be able to use the official repositories, but for now you'll have to use these forks.
+Once the pull requests for these forks are resolved you should be able to use the official repositories.
 To get started, run the commands below.

 First, clone the micropython fork and checkout the `continous-integration` branch.
 ```bash